hashiprobr/react-use-mount-and-update/README.md

 }
 ```

-...but in the second one the effect will occur regardless if the component is
+...but in the first one the effect will occur only if the component is mounted,
-mounted or not, while in the first one the effect will occur only if the
+while in the second one the effect will occur regardless if the component is
-component is mounted.
+mounted or not.

 Also, all codes below throw an error.